konvajs/react-konva/README.md

 > Module not found: Can't resolve 'canvas'

+Why do we see this error? `canvas` module is used for canvas rendering in Node.JS environment. `konva` library will use it there, but it doesn't have this dependency explicitly.

 You have two ways to resolve the issue:

 #### 1. Use dynamic loading